ankit-arora/react-django-reset-password/README.md

-## Example App that uses React and Redux Saga with a Django Rest Framework backend
+## Example App that uses React and Redux Saga with a Django Rest Framework backend and Postgres

 Start Backend Server: